-Automatic transmission P (Park) position mechanism On a fairly steep hill check that your vehicle is held securely with the selector lever in the P position without applying any brakes.
+Automatic transmission P (Park) position mechanism Check that the lock release button on the shift selector lever operates properly and smoothly.
+On a fairly steep hill check that your vehicle is held securely with the selector lever in the P (Park) position without applying any brakes.